MNDR: 1998–2006: Early life and career beginnings

 Amanda Lucille Warner was born on September 12, 1982, in Fargo, North Dakota, where she was raised on a farm.
 Her father built a four-track reel-to-reel in the basement of the family's farmhouse, and when Warner was about nine or 10 years old, he taught her how to record on it.
 In 1998, when Warner transferred to Macalester College in Saint Paul, Minnesota, from Portland, Oregon, she met Brian Tester through Susan Lindell, a mutual friend, and the three formed the electronic pop band Triangle.
-A few months after the trio's self-titled four-track debut EP was released in 1999 on their own label, Smoke + Mirrors, Lindell left the band to join the touring musical Buddy: The Buddy Holly Story as a guitar tech.
+A few months after the trio's self-titled four-track debut EP was released in 1999 on their own label, Smoke + Mirrors, Lindell left the band to join the touring musical Buddy: The Buddy Holly Story as a guitar technician.

 As a duo, Triangle released a second EP titled Peek Meeter in 2000 on Smoke + Mirrors, and after signing to the Philadelphia-based label File 13 Records, they released their full-length debut album, *, on October 16, 2001.
 Warner graduated from Macalester College in 2001 with a minor in chemistry and a major in double bass.
 In 2006, Triangle released their second album, Decimal Places, through Chicago's Essay Records.